Associate Professor of History

 Ph.D., Princeton University, 2004.

 The Evil Necessity: British Naval Impressment in the Eighteenth-Century Atlantic World.
 Charlottesville: University of Virginia Press, 2013.
-Winner, 2012 Walker Cowen Prize for most outstanding manuscript in eighteenth-century studies in the Americas and Atlantic world, awarded by the University of Virginia Press.
+Walker Cowen Memorial Prize, University of Virginia Press; Honorable Mention, John Lyman Book Award (“U.S. Maritime History”), North American Society for Oceanic History.

-Co-Editor, Border Crossings: The Detroit River Region in the War of 1812.
+Co-editor, Border Crossings: The Detroit River Region in the War of 1812.
 Detroit: Detroit Historical Society, 2012.
+State History Book Award, Historical Society of Michigan; Leadership in History Award, American Association for State and Local History.

 “Subjects vs. Citizens: Impressment and Identity in the Anglo-American Atlantic.”
 Journal of the Early Republic 30 (Winter 2010): 557-86.